Some taxpayers may become anxious at the thought of having to reopen a filing or make amends to file back taxes with the Canada Revenue Agency.

 The VDP is not part of the Income Tax Act but simply a compliance measure granted by parliament to give CRA discretionary powers over the outcome of your disclosure.

 The four conditions that need to be met under the VDP criteria are mandatory to use the program.
-If you don’t satisfy all four, you can’t file under this program.

 - The disclosure must be voluntary.
 As Bodnar explains, “If CRA asks you for information or requests a filing before you opt to use VDP, you no longer have a voluntary status, and no longer qualify for the program.”